Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 ### Adding a custom Python script to the list of activities

-Placing a new yaml file in either of the following folders will populate the UI with your new job.
+On a Pioreactor that should run the script, placing a new YAML file in either of the following folders will populate the UI with your new script.

  - `~/.pioreactor/ui/jobs`, is the source of the "default" jobs
- - `~/.pioreactor/plugins/ui/jobs`, is a directory to put custom yaml files for plugins.
+ - `~/.pioreactor/plugins/ui/jobs`, is a directory to put custom YAML files for plugins.

 ```yaml
 ---